 Public portion: From the water main to the property line

-Private portion: From the property line to the indoor shutoff valve
+Private section: From the property line to the indoor shut-off valve

-Since 2021, under the by-law concerning connections to the waterworks and sewer systems and storm water management (20-030), when work to replace lead service lines on public property has been planned, the city will replace the private portion at the same time if it is made of lead or composed of non-compliant material that is or has been in contact with lead.
+Since 2021, under the By-law concerning connections to the waterworks and sewer systems and storm water management, when replacement work for lead service lines on public property is scheduled, the city will also replace the private portion if it is made of lead or is made of another non-compliant material that is or has been in contact with lead.

-Are you planning other renovations?
+Are you planning other types of renovation work?
 You could get a subsidy from the city to replace your lead service line.

-What results should you expect when a lead service line has been replaced?
-The main source of lead will then have been eliminated.
-However, there are other potential sources of lead in a building.
-For example, plumbing and faucets could contain lead.
-However, the exposure to lead caused by these components is lower than the exposure caused by lead service lines.
-Letting tap water run until it is cold is an effective way to remove lead from these components.
+What results should be expected after a lead service line is replaced?
+The main source of lead will have been eliminated.
+However, buildings contain other sources of lead.
+For example, plumbing and soldering can contain lead.
+However, exposure from these components is not as strong as exposure from a water service line.
+If you are in this situation, you could replace these components at your own expense, or just let tap water run until it is cold to eliminate any lead that might be caused by plumbing or soldering.